open-policy-agent/gatekeeper/website/docs/exempt-namespaces.md

 - `audit` process exclusion will exclude resources from specified namespace(s) in audit results.
 - `webhook` process exclusion will exclude resources from specified namespace(s) from the admission webhook.
 - `sync` process exclusion will exclude resources from specified namespace(s) from being synced into OPA.
+- `mutation-webhook` process exclusion will exclude resources from specified namespace(s) from the mutation webhook.
 - `*` includes all current processes above and includes any future processes.

 ## Exempting Namespaces from the Gatekeeper Admission Webhook using `--exempt-namespace` flag